GuillermoCruzFuente/react-router-test/README.md

 # react-router-test

-page transitions with react-router v6
+page transitions with react-router v6 and react-transition-group